tobihagemann/docs/docs/android/setup.md

 for the best user experience and maximum flexibility.
 :::

-To learn more about the supported Cloud Services, please see [Supported Cloud Services](../../misc/supported-cloud-services).
+To learn more about the supported Cloud Services, please see [Supported Cloud Services](/docs/misc/supported-cloud-services.md).

-## Google Play Store
+## Google Play Store {#google-play-store}

 > You can buy and download the *Google Play Store variant* of Cryptomator here:
 > [Google Play Store](https://play.google.com/store/apps/details?id=org.cryptomator&hl=en)